jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 == State of The Art <chap_0_7>

 This section presents an overview of #glspl("swith").
 Initially, a detailed definition of #gls("swith", long:true) shall be provided.
 The section then shall examine whether #glspl("swith") are purely a scientific concept or if they are being attempted to be manufactured in the real world for commercial purposes.
-Other existing approaches for utilizing hydrogen as fuel in aircraft shall be addressed, highlighting the differences between these approaches and #glspl("swith").
+Other existing approaches for utilizing hydrogen as fuel in aircraft shall be addressed, highlighting the differences between these attempts and #glspl("swith").
-Subsequently, the key benefits of #glspl("swith") shall be outlined, followed by a short analysis of potential drawbacks associated with this pioneering approach.
+Subsequently, the key benefits of #glspl("swith") shall be outlined, followed by a short analysis of potential drawbacks associated with this pioneering concept.
 By this point, the differences between #glspl("swith") and currently available commercial aircraft should be evident.
-After reading this section, the reader should clearly understand what #glspl("swith") are, their main purposes, and how they differ from other existing approaches.
+After reading this section, the reader should clearly understand what #glspl("swith") are, their main purposes, and how they differ from other existing solutions.
 /* -------------------------------------------------------------------------- */

 This work focuses on #glspl("swith"), which constitute a novel configuration for aircraft design.
 The innovation lies in the manufacturing and design of the wing and the hydrogen tanks.